 The backing track heard on Teeny had already been heard on the original version, recorded by German band Drafi Deutscher And His Magics (Germany, August 1963).

-The following year another W&G single, by Merv Benton, would use a backing track by Drafi Deutscher And His Magics from their German hit Shake Hands.
+The following year another W&G single, by Merv Benton, would adapt both sides of the Drafi Deutscher And His Magics single Shake Hands / Come On Let’s Go.

 Single on Decca December 1963 by West German band from Berlin led by prolific and versatile singer-songwriter-producer Drafi Deutscher (1946-2006).
 He had several hit singles 1964-1966 but after a highly publicised court conviction in 1967 he often worked under pseudonyms until a comeback in the 1980s.
 He was involved in a number of international hits in a variety of genres.